roccobalocco/AvodingTrafficFines/Notes/Relation.md

 ![image-20240729125648990](./assets/image-20240729125648990.png)

-With a first look at the matrix I can safely say that there are a lot of transition from `Payment` to `Payment`, that the activity `Send for Credit Collection` is not utilized for a transition and the activity `Create Fine` is confirmed to be a starting point with the possibility of transitioning into all the other activities (not without some "preferences").
+Highlights transitions, showing frequent transitions from `Payment` to `Payment`, the significant role of `Create Fine` as a starting point and `Send for Credit Collection` is not utilized for a transition.

 ![image-20240729130018364](./assets/image-20240729130018364.png)